Vicki Wood is a self-employed mother of four grown children living in Mid-Missouri. She was formerly a nurse and is getting back to writing.

 - Get a players club card at every casino you visit.
 I have quite an impressive lanyard full, especially after my weekend trip to Northern Oklahoma last year.
 These cards usually comp you free play to start, normally five to ten dollars.
 You have to insert a dollar at a lot of them to get your free play to start.

-- Find a casino you are comfortable at but far enough away so that you are not tempted to go all the time.
+- Find a casino you are comfortable with but far enough away so that you are not tempted to go all the time.
 Get a place to play where minimum bets are low.
-The one I go to is an hour and a half away, and I usually only go on special nights, like when they are having unlimited crab legs on the buffet, or giving away great gifts.
+The one I go to is an hour and a half away, and I usually only go on special nights, like when they are having unlimited crab legs on the buffet or giving away great gifts.
 These nights are fun!
-The energy is high, and people are friendly and in a party like atmosphere.
+The energy is high, and people are friendly and in a party-like atmosphere.
 It is usually very crowded, but I find that the machines are looser on these nights.

 - Stay away from machines that surround the table gaming floor.
 I have found that these don't pay off as well.
 I think they don't like that distracting from the table excitement.